tgeisse/UserDefaultsObservation/README.md

 - `key` - the key to be used for storing and retrieving values from NSUbiquitousKeyValueStore
 - `userDefaultKey` - an optionally provided key to be used by UserDefaults for storing values locally
-- `onStoreServerChange` - define the [value to use](#options-for-values-on-external-notifications) when a `NSUbiquitousKeyValueStoreServerChange` external notification is received
+- `onStoreServerChange` - define the [value to use](#options-for-values-on-external-notifications) when a `NSUbiquitousKeyValueStoreServerChange` external notification is received.
+Default value: `ignore`
-- `onInitialSyncChange` - define the value to use when a `NSUbiquitousKeyValueStoreInitialSyncChange` external notification is received
+- `onInitialSyncChange` - define the value to use when a `NSUbiquitousKeyValueStoreInitialSyncChange` external notification is received.
+Default value: `ignore`
-- `onAccountChange` - define the value to use when a `NSUbiquitousKeyValueStoreAccountChange` external notification is received
+- `onAccountChange` - define the value to use when a `NSUbiquitousKeyValueStoreAccountChange` external notification is received.
+Default value: `ignore`

 > [!TIP]
 > Omitting the `userDefaultKey` parameter will use the value of the `key` parameter for UserDefaults.